nyno-kb/python-101/_episodes/03-types-conversion.md

 ~~~
 {: .error}

-## You must convert numbers to strings or vice versa when operating on them
+## Preventing Errors: Handling numbers and strings in Python Operations

 *   You cannot add numbers and strings.